jupyterlab/galata/README.md

 lerna run build
 ```

 For tests to be run, a JupyterLab instance must be up and running.
 Launch it without credentials.
 Tests expect to connect JupyterLab from `localhost:8888` by default.
 If a different URL is to be used, it can be specified using Galata's `--jlab-base-url` command line argument.
+If your tests are modifying files (upload / rename / delete), or taking captures that include file explorer then it is suggested to launch JupyterLab from inside an empty directory.
 ```
 jupyter lab --expose-app-in-browser --no-browser --ServerApp.token='' --ServerApp.password='' --ServerApp.disable_check_xsrf='True'
 ```